deepanshs/csdmpy/docs/examples/1D{2}-datasets.rst

 1D{2} datasets
 --------------

-The datasets from this subset are more common with the wether forcast, such as the one predicting the wind velocity at a location as a function of time.
+The datasets from this subset are more common with the wether forecast, such as the one predicting the wind velocity at a location as a function of time.